rohan843/cybersecurity-notes/README.md

 **Hub**: A hub is a network device that broadcasts information to every device on the network.
 It can be thought of as a radio tower omnidirectionally broadcasting messages to any radio tuned to the correct frequency.

 **Switch**: It is a device that makes connections between specific devices on a network by sending and receiving data between them.
 It is more "intelligent" than a hub, passing data only to the intended destination.
 This makes a switch more secure than a hub, and allows them to control network traffic, thereby improving network performance.

+**Router**: It is a network device that connects multiple networks together.